Assessing the financial impact of the land use transition on the food and agriculture sector

 Published by GFFN Secretariat

 The Good Food Finance Network Secretariat is comprised of the convening core partner organizations’ dedicated team members, who share responsibility for coordinating the Network and its activities.
-The convening core partners are EAT, FAIRR, Food Systems for the Future, UNEP, and WBCSD.
+The Network was co-founded by EAT, FAIRR, Food Systems for the Future, the UN Environment Programme, and the World Business Council on Sustainable Development.
+As of January 2024, the operational core partners are the Access to Nurition Initiative, Citizens' Climate International, UNEP, and WBCSD.
+The GFFN is working to establish a first-of-its-kind global co-investment platform for food systems finance.